chadtopaz/computational-linear-algebra/psets/Pset-Solving-Linear-Systems.md

 *a*<sub>*n*</sub> = 3 + (1/2)<sup>2<sup>*n*</sup> − 1</sup>,  *n* ≥ 1.

 b\.
-Numerically measure the order of convergence of the sequence from (a) by making a base-10 log-log plot with ten points, fitting a line to it, and extracting the slope.
+Numerically measure the order of convergence of the sequence from (a) by making a base-10 log-log plot with nine points, fitting a line to it, and extracting the slope.

 c\.
 Now let’s investigate numerical convergence of Jacobi’s method for